Investment FAQs

 information about the investor’s attitude to risk and their capacity for loss.

-- Minimum subscription be set at a level that would deter investors not able to sustain potential losses should they occur.
+- Minimum subscription to be set at a level that would deter investors not able to sustain potential losses should they occur.

 - A prospectus issued in which the investment strategy and risks are clearly defined, which investors acknowledge, by way of a declaration, that they have read and understand when they subscribe to the fund.